The

 existed before -

-of any of the original deposits still in its account at the
+top of any of the original deposits still in its

 least for accounting purposes-